Wisconsin, Illinois sued over transgender name-change laws

 The lawsuits seek to stop the states from enforcing their laws.

+"This causes confusion and raises questions whenever Plaintiff applies for a job, interacts with medical professionals, or seeks to manage her personal finances," the lawsuit states.

+Krebs' attorney, Adele Nicholas, said her client is not trying to hide her past or conceal her identity.
+In fact, Nicholas said Krebs reports herself to the sex offender registry as both Kenneth Krebs and Karen Krebs so people can find her.
+She would continue to use both names in the registry if she's allowed to change her name, Nicholas said.

-Thirteen states don't require disclosure of criminal history for name changes.
+Thirteen states don't require disclosure of criminal history for name changes, according to an article in the DePaul Law Review.
 Twenty-eight states and Washington, D.C., require criminal background checks, but don't automatically bar name changes.
-Illinois and Wisconsin are among nine states with more restrictive laws.
+Illinois is among nine states with more restrictive laws.

-Note: This story has been corrected to remove Wisconsin from among the nine states with the most restrictive laws.
+In Illinois, people must wait 10 years after completing their sentence to be able to change their names.
+Other states have permanent bars.

+Attorneys in the cases say these lawsuits are among the first to be litigated.
+A case in Indiana challenged a similar law there, but it wasn't decided on its merits because the court found the plaintiffs didn't name the proper defendant, Nicholas said.